-Each Spring semester, in partnership with the Boys and Girls Club of Central Virginia.
+Each semester, in partnership with the Boys and Girls Club of Central Virginia.
 The Fralin offers the ten-week Early Visions program.
 UVA students and children from the Boys and Girls Club are paired in mentoring relationships and embark on creative activities that encourage exploration of the Museum's exhibitions, promote critical thinking, and relate the children's discoveries to their own lives.
 Early Visions embodies the Museum's dual educational mission of providing learning opportunities for both students and community members by harnessing the enthusiasm and skills of University students to deliver innovative educational programs.
 Mentors and mentees learn from and about one another while working side-by-side on creative projects.

 For University student mentors, the daylong training program includes an overview of Charlottesville's racial history, exercises to build self-awareness and communication skills, and fundamental techniques in art education.
 It's a great opportunity for students to gain experience working with children, broaden horizons, and give back to the community.

 If you are a UVA student interested in becoming an Early Visions mentor, apply here.>

 If your child attends the Cherry Avenue, Jack Jouett, or Southwood Boys & Girls Club, inquire with their Club leaders.